movementlabsxyz/movement-migration/README.md

 The migration is organized into passes, which are categorized as follows:

 - [`node`](/migration/core/node) for migration passes that take place with access to node processes, memory, and disk.
-- `transaction` is suggested but not broken out for all over-the-wire/transaction-based migration passes.
 - [`migrator`](migration/core/migrator) for migration passes that take place with direct or indirect access to all other levels of abstraction--everything that is needed to migrate.

+> [!NOTE]
+> An additional class of strategies `chain` and  `transaction` have been suggested but not broken out for all over-the-wire/transaction-based migration passes.
+Simply use the `migrator` instead.

 ## Organization